 The eye examination is the most important part of the physical examination.
 Doctors check sharpness of vision, eye movements, and the pupil's response to light.
 They also check the eyes for redness and the visual field for areas of vision loss.

 Ophthalmoscopy is the most important part of the eye examination.
 Doctors first use drops to dilate the pupils.
-Then they use an ophthalmoscope (a light with magnifying lenses that shines into the back of the eye) to examine the inside of the person's eyes, including as much of the retina as possible.
+Then they use an ophthalmoscope What Is an Ophthalmoscope? (a light with magnifying lenses that shines into the back of the eye) to examine the inside of the person's eyes, including as much of the retina as possible.
 If one of the serious causes of flashes or floaters seems possible, an evaluation by an ophthalmologist is critical.
 An ophthalmologist is a medical doctor who specializes in the evaluation and treatment (surgical and nonsurgical) of eye disorders.

 Pressure in the eye (intraocular pressure) is measured after a drop of anesthetic is put into the eye.